MCCTeam/MCCTeam.github.io/source/guide/creating-bots.md

 ## Notes

-> **ℹ️ NOTE: For now this page will contain only the bare basic info until it is properly done.**
+> **ℹ️ NOTE: For now this page contains only the bare basics of the Chat Bot API, enough of details to teach you how to make basic Chat Bots.
+For more details you need to take a look at the [ChatBot.cs](https://github.com/MCCTeam/Minecraft-Console-Client/blob/master/MinecraftClient/Scripting/ChatBot.cs) and [Examples](#examples).
+This page will be improved in the future.**

 **Minecraft Console Client** has a rich C# API which allows you to create Chat Bots (effectively plugins) which can help you create complex automations which normal scripts may not be able to do.